SteerClearWM/Steer-Clear-Backend/ROUTES.md

 ### POST rides

 Add a ride to the queue.
+On success, returns json object with created ride.
+On failure, returns request payload for helpful debugging.
 Payload must have the following data fields:

 **num_passengers**: integer value of the number of passengers in ride